Violent Crimes (song): Composition and lyrics

-Writing
+Writing and recording

 On September 30, 2018, West took to Twitter and revealed that co-writer Pardison Fontaine, who has the real name of Jordan Thorpe, was the person held most responsible for writing the track.
-In West's tweet, he recalled having "changed 2 lines", though gave credit to Pardison Fontaine for writing "the entire song".
-West had endured a similar process with fellow rapper Rhymefest for the writing of the former's single "Jesus Walks" (2004), though was not as vocal back then about his writing process.
-Due to the personal content addressed by West within "Violent Crimes", many people assumed that he wrote it, and West "ended up breaking a few hearts" by revealing that he didn't.
+In West's tweet, he recalled having "changed two lines," though he gave credit to Pardison Fontaine for writing "the entire song."
+West had endured a similar process with fellow rapper Rhymefest for the writing of the former's single "Jesus Walks" (2004), though he was not as vocal at this time about his writing process.
+Due to the personal content addressed by West within "Violent Crimes," many people assumed that he wrote it, and the rapper "ended up breaking a few hearts" by revealing that he didn't.

-Around two months later in an interview with GQ, Pardison Fontaine admitted to being "pissed" that West revealed the information about songwriting when saying that nobody "needed to know I hit him about that, like, 'That's not why I do that for'".
-He elaborated, explaining that due to wanting to be known as an artist not just a writer, Pardison Fontaine only writes for people who have his respect, such as West because he considers him as his idol.
-The two became involved with each other after West tracked down Pardison Fontaine and brought him to Wyoming due to being a co-writer for fellow rapper Cardi B. West stated that lyrics of hers from the song "Drip" lead to him thinking "that's something I would have thought of and would like to say".
+Around two months later, in an interview with GQ, Pardison Fontaine admitted to being "pissed" that West revealed the information about songwriting when saying that nobody "needed to know I hit him about that, like, 'That's not why I do that for'".
+He elaborated, explaining that, due to wanting to be known as an artist, not just a writer, Pardison Fontaine only writes for people who have his respect, such as West, because he considers him his idol.
+The two became involved with each other after West tracked down Pardison Fontaine and brought him to Wyoming due to being a co-writer for fellow rapper Cardi B. West stated that the lyrics of hers from the song "Drip" led him to think, "That's something I would have thought of and would like to say."

-Pardison Fontaine claimed that Chance the Rapper recorded a "phenomenal" verse that didn't make the final song.
-Chance the Rapper revealed in an interview with Joe Budden that he felt he had wasted two weeks of his time working on the album.
+Pardison Fontaine detailed that the song was inspired by his personal experience of having a daughter, looking at "the duality of the situation" as a man who can take advantage "versus seeing legitimate feelings that are there for a woman."
+He sang the song over the phone to his daughter's mother from Wyoming, who cried during the call.
+Pardison Fontaine also revealed that West associate Chance the Rapper recorded a "phenomenal" verse that did not make Ye.
+Chance the Rapper explained in an interview with fellow rapper Joe Budden that he felt he had wasted two weeks of his time working on the album, declaring that none of his verses or other contributions were used and that he felt affected by the sudden exclusion.